Bestoa/shadowsocks-vertx/README.md

 Rewrite simple Shadowsocks with Java.

-It will remove complex funtions.
+It will remove complex funtions such as mutli-ports.

 Compatible with Java 7.